adbenitez/smd/README.rst

 =======

 To request new sites or if you are having issues, you can `open an issue <https://github.com/adbenitez/smd/issues/new>`_.
 For more information and tutorial read the `smd manual`_.

-If you want to support **smd**, please donate to http://liberapay.com/adbenitez, any little help is really appreciated, thanks for your support!

 License